 Barbara Roos Brennan was a beauty queen from Enid, Ok.
 The only child of Chanc T. and Mary Evelyn Roos.
 She was born in 1936 to Dust Bowl survivors who endured through grit and sheer determination.
 Mary and Chanc were slightly older when they had their beloved "Babs" and were intent on providing her with the best life they could.

 Growing up in Enid Barbara Jane had an idyllic life, surrounded by 36 first cousins and many beloved dogs, including Jimny Cricket, Bootsie, and Killer.
 She loved football and was frequently in attendance, with her father, at the local high school and college games.
 She won many beauty pageants, most notably, being awarded with the title "Rattlesnake Queen of Okeene, OK."
 Pictures, trophies, and newspaper memorabilia will be available for viewing at the services.
 As a young girl, she dreamed of becoming a journalist and attended the University of Oklahoma to pursue a journalism degree.
 Boomer Sooner!
 Barbara charmed many young men with her, petite figure, beautiful smile and striking blue eyes.
-She left college for a brief time to live in San Fransico with two Okie girlfriends and worked for the Container Corporation of America.
+She left college for a brief time to live in San Francisco with two Okie girlfriends and worked for the Container Corporation of America.
 Her boss, and the owner of the company, thought she'd be a wonderful girlfriend for his son and arranged a casual meet and greet.
 An aspiring actor, the son invited her for a date after they met at a company picnic.
 Fortunately for her future children, Clint Eastwood did not pursue the relationship.

 Upon returning to Oklahoma and her college degree, Barbara's mother set her up on another blind date.
 While dancing at the Vance Air Force Base with a man she described as Icabod Crane, she glimpsed a handsome young Air Force Captain with a Notre Dame emblem on his pocket.
 Ever the vivacious conversationalist, and a Catholic in the Bible Belt, Barbara introduced herself as a fellow Roman Catholic.
 Donald Brennan was charmed and asked for a dance.
 Soon after, he left to return to the Officers' Quarters and got in bed for the night.
 After some reflection, he got back up, got dressed again and went back to ask the "5'2, Eyes of Blue" beauty to Mass the next morning.
 For her part, Barbara set Icabod up with a fellow Chi Omega sorority sister and they were married for many years.